Community Safety Plans

 Interventions:

-• Promote Crime Prevention Through Environmental Design (CPTED) principles with community members, groups and businesses to enhance neighborhood safety.
+• Promote Crime Prevention Through Environmental Design (CPTED) within the focus areas ensuring residents and businesses are educated on CPTED principles.

 Crime Detection and Response